brainsum/damo-distribution/README.md

 `0.27.x` versions pave the path for full Drupal 9 readiness and contain breaking changes.
 Sites created with `0.26.2` or prior need to do the following manual steps before upgrading to Drupal 9:

+Note, although uninstalled from Drupal, the composer.json still contains them.
+They are deprecated, and are going to be removed in `0.28.0`.

+Upgrade path from 0.26 or earlier:
+- Step 1: Upgrade to `0.27.2`, do a full release.
+- Step 2: Upgrade to `0.27.3`, do a full release.
+- Final step: Upgrade to `0.28.0`, do a full release.

+Changelog
 - 0.27.0:
     - `better_formats` is a dead module with no D9 compatibility.
 If you need features from it:
         - Back up your config and prepare to migrate to `allowed_formats`